INSIDE: Roam the Gnome’s Ultimate List of Disney Tips with Toddlers.

 I hovered around the 5.30pm or 6pm seating for the character dining and this turned out to be just perfect- the right time for a rest and regroup, before gearing up for the nighttime plan.

 Plan to be at most character meals or experiences for about an hour.

 That’s about how long it takes to sit down, order your drinks, order your meal or choose it from the buffet, nibble a dessert, pay your tip, and gather your things.

 Be mindful of this when booking your later-in-the-day fast passes.

-Tip.
-19: Save time with table service meals
+No. 19: Save time with table service meals at Disney World